Book a Tour →

 Queensland Museum

 Natural history, Indigenous cultures, and the state's social history under one roof — and entry to the permanent collection is free.
 The Dinosaur Discovery exhibit and Australian wildlife section are excellent.
-Connected to GOMA at South Bank.
+Connected to GOMA at South Bank, making this a natural two-in-one visit.

 Free entry · South Bank · 2+ hours